Taught course

 Course content

 Professional programmes in Clinical Neuropsychology have been offered at the University of Bristol since 2010.
-The programmes are delivered in partnership with North Bristol NHS Trust, which includes a large regional neurosciences and major trauma centre.
-Our clinical programmes aim to engage and inspire clinicians to enhance their skills in Clinical Neuropsychology and support entry on to the British Psychological Society's (BPS) Specialist Register of Clinical Neuropsychologists (SRCN).
+The programmes are delivered in partnership with North Bristol NHS Trust.
+Our clinical programmes aim to engage and inspire clinicians to enhance their skills in Clinical Neuropsychology and support entry on to the BPS Specialist Register of Clinical Neuropsychologists (SRCN).
 This diploma is designed to support the adult knowledge and practice component of the competency requirements for advanced training in clinical neuropsychology.

-This diploma is similar to our MSc in Clinical Neuropsychology and delivers both the knowledge component and practice component which support entry to the SRCN.
-However, it allows you to bring forward learning and case experience from your DClin in order to streamline and accelerate the postdoctoral training required to enter the SRCN.
+This diploma is similar to our MSc in Clinical Neuropsychology but it allows you to bring forward learning and case experience from your DClin in order to streamline and accelerate the postdoctoral training required to enter the SRCN.
 To be eligible to apply to this degree, you must be studying a DClin at a UK University which has a collaborative agreement with the University of Bristol.
-You can find a list of collaborating institutions on our website.
+You can find a list of collaborating institutions on our website (scroll to the bottom of that web page).

 Around 80% of the taught content is delivered by practising clinicians.
 You will learn about a range of neuropsychological disorders and pathologies as well as focusing on principles of assessment, formulation and rehabilitation.